1954 Jaguar Mk VII 3.5 carb

 I bought this car as part of a syndicate.
 I was 16 years old and had just got my driver's licence.
 Six of us, all still at school, put up $100 Aust each to buy this worn-out, black behemoth.

 We had a roster.
 Every few weekends, each of the owners would get the car for a Saturday night.
 We felt like kings, but knew we had done a bad, bad thing in buying this retreaded dinosaur and kept it hidden away as best we could.
 I admit I lied to my parents who were hoping I would find a nice used Morris Minor to drive.

-We filled the engine regularly with 26 pints of used sump oil, as the real thing was too expensive.
+We filled the engine regularly with pint after pint of used sump oil, as the real thing was too expensive.
 The best way to get the car to stop was to hang on to the steering wheel and pull back on it to get maximum force on the brake pedal.